KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

 ## 3.1.c Compliant Crabs UML Model Example

 The following is an example of a Script Compliant UML diagram with pseudo-templates.
 Pseudo-templates are method of describing templates in UML using underscores and the typename.
-For instance, **SI** as a templated Signed Integer, **UI** as a templated Unsigned Integer, **T** for a templated Script POD Numbers, and **_ptr** as a byte pointer unaligned to a 64-bit boundary.
+For instance, **SI** as a templated Signed Integer, **UI** as a templated Unsigned Integer, **T** for a templated Script POD Numbers, and **_ptr** as a UI1 pointer unaligned to a 64-bit boundary.

 For Crabs UML Model, you will need to download StarUML from [http://staruml.io/](http://staruml.io/) and open ~/docs/kabuki_toolkit.mdj.